How Much Melatonin Is Too Much? Here’s the Ultimate Guide for Safe Use

 How Much Melatonin is Too Much?

-Taking more than 5 mg of melatonin per day is generally not recommended and may come with a greater risk of side effects—and research suggests these higher doses have actually become more common in recent years.
-Meaning, as a society, we’re definitely overdoing it.
+Taking more than 10 mg of melatonin per day is generally not recommended and may come with a greater risk of side effects—and research suggests these higher doses have actually become more common in recent years.

 Can You Overdose on Melatonin?